jncc/topcat/README.md

 Install the Visual Studio Web Essentials extensions pack for design-time support for CoffeeScript (.coffee) and LESS (.less).
 These are essential if you want to edit the application's Javascript or CSS.
 There are no build-time or run-time steps used to compile Coffeescript and LESS - the Visual Studio extensions are simpler.
-The application will expect the correct .js and .css files to have be design-time generated.
+The application will expect the correct .js and .css files to have been design-time generated.

 [http://visualstudiogallery.msdn.microsoft.com/07d54d12-7133-4e15-becb-6f451ea3bea6]()